Ficool

 Chapter 25 - Chapter 25 - The Serpent Logic of Unbound Will

-And at the center of it, everything finally stabilized into confrontation.
+And at the center, everything finally stabilized into confrontation.

 Not chaos.